Article Badge Image

 Mutual funds allow you to invest in a single fund that will then purchase multiple securities on your behalf.
 They make it easy to diversify your investment over a wide swath of the market.

-Are you looking for actively managed funds that aim to outperform the market, or do you simply want to track an index?
+Are you looking for actively managed funds that aim to outperform the market, or do you want to track an index?

 Fund expense ratios

-You need to decide what investment strategy you’re aiming for, and what you’re willing to pay to invest in a fund.
+It would be best to decide what investment strategy you aim for and what you’re willing to pay to invest in a fund.
+The lower the fund expense ratio, the more money stays in your pocket.

 Account maintenance fees